From Start to Finish

 Trekking advice for Patagonia

 Southern Patagonia is known for its unpredictable mountain weather and strong winds.
-But generally late spring in Torres del Paine has little rainfall and sunny days with an average temperature of 13°C. When preparing for the trek, it is important that you pack for all possible weather conditions.
-You should be prepared for everything from extremely strong winds, rain and snow to clear blue skies with no wind.
-So that, no matter if we get to experience the real Patagonian mountain weather or not, you will have a great experience in this unique environment.
-At the beginning of December, the days are long with daylight between 5:30am and 9:50pm.
+Generally, however, late spring in Torres del Paine brings mostly sunny days with little rainfall and an average temperature of 13°C. When preparing for the trek, it is important to pack for all possible weather conditions: from strong winds, rain, and snow to clear blue skies.
+This way, whether or not you experience the full force of Patagonian mountain weather, you will enjoy a safe and memorable trek.

-During the four days of trekking, you will experience all the different types of nature which this part of Patagonia has to offer, and each day will have its own character.
-Depending on the character of the trek, we have named the trekking days differently:
+During the four days of trekking, you will experience the diverse landscapes of this part of Patagonia.
+Each day has its own character, and we have named the trekking days accordingly:

 At the Finish

 Once you’ve made it, tired but satisfied and happy, over the finish line, you’ll need to get your last stamp in your Trekking Passport.
 It’s here you’ll also receive your Fjällräven Classic Chile medal.
-After you finish you can buy something nice to eat and you can weigh your trash, take a shower and collect your luggage.
+After you finish you can buy something nice to eat and you can weigh your trash and collect your luggage.

-The shower and luggage pick-up point is a few hundred meters from the finish line.
+The luggage pick-up point is a few hundred meters from the finish line.

 Don’t miss a visit to the Trekker’s Inn!
 This is the place to hang out after the trek to share stories over cold drinks and hot food before the party in the evening, save some energy for dancing.